 - 4.1.15 Multi-functional green infrastructure is important to underpin the overall sustainability of a development by performing a range of functions including flood risk management, the provision of accessible green space, climate change adaptation and supporting biodiversity.
 An example of a green infrastructure provision is sustainable drainage systems (SuDS).
 These can deliver benefits for people and for wildlife and make a valuable contribution to the local green infrastructure network.
 Actions such as re-naturalising watercourses can also bring multifunctional benefits, including benefiting flood attenuation.
 Woodland planting can also help mitigate flooding.
 Development proposals may present opportunities to incorporate features such as roosting opportunities for bats, the installation of bird nest boxes or the use of native species in the landscape planting. - 4.1.16 The Worcestershire County Council Environmental Character Areas13 provides profile documents that detail the mineral and environmental context in the Environmental Character Areas (ECAs) which form the basis for the Worcestershire Green Infrastructure (GI) Framework.
-Clifton upon Teme lies within 2 such Environmental Character Areas: The Teme Valley and Wyre Forest ECA, and Eardiston ECA, and these are shown on Maps 7a and 7b respectively.
+Clifton upon Teme lies within the Teme Valley and Wyre Forest ECA and this is shown on Map 7.
 The strategic Green Infrastructure approach is to protect and enhance.
 The overarching principles identified by the GI partnership are to: - enhance stream and river corridors; - protect ancient countryside character; - protect and enhance the ancient woodland habitats of the Wyre Forest; and - to enhance and expand acid grassland habitats.